vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 })
 ```

-In the example above we are exporting multiple loaders but we don't need to care about the order in which they are called or optimizing them because they are only called once and share the data.
+In the example above we are exporting multiple loaders but we don't need to care about the order in which they are called nor try optimizing them because they are only called once and share the data.

 **Caveat**: must call **and await** all loaders `useUserData()` at the top of the function.
 You cannot put a different regular `await` in between, it has to be wrapped with a `withDataContext()`: